The Importance of Vehicle Title Searches in Ohio

 Vehicle Commercial Use

-Records indicating whether the vehicle has been used as a taxi, law enforcement vehicle, rental car or used for any other commercial purposes
+Records indicating whether the vehicle has been used as a taxi, law enforcement vehicle, rental car or for any other commercial purposes

 Warranties

-Reports may reveal existing warranty information coverage dates and mileage restrictions.
+Reports may reveal existing warranty information, coverage dates and mileage restrictions.

 Title Records & Brands

-Recognition of any significant event that could lead the insurance company to declare the car a total loss and assign specific designations to the vehicle title, including Junk or salvage, rebuilt, theft recovery, TMU (True Mileage Unknown), and more...
+Recognition of any significant event that could lead the insurance company to declare the car a total loss and assign specific designations to the vehicle title, including junk or salvage, rebuilt, theft recovery, TMU (True Mileage Unknown), and more...